awbridgers/pazzak_game/README.md

 ## Future updates
 * The game currently does not have "switch cards," or cards the players can play that have both a positive and negative value.
 These will hopefully be added in the future updates
 * The game currently assigns the players hand cards randomly from the list of all possible cards.
 In pazzak, a player typically selects a sidedeck of 10 cards, and 4 cards are selected from the users side deck.
+* A wager system would make the game resemble its namesake much more closely.

 ## Author